 Durga Puja is a symbol of woman power.
 According to the Hindu Panchang ( calendar) it is celebrated from Ashwin Shukla Shashti to Ashwin Shukla Dashami.
 According to Sanatan Dharma, Navratri Puja is mainly celebrated twice a year a Gupt Navratri (गुप्त नवरात्रि) is celebrated in the month of Ashadha.
-In this month the Hindu new year is celebrated on the tenth day and Ram Navami is celebrated on the date of Navami in Gupt Navratri.
+In this month the Hindu New Year is celebrated on the tenth day and Ram Navami is celebrated on the date of Navami in Gupt Navratri.
 Thus Gupt Navratri is also celebrated with pomp all over India.
 According to the Ved and Puran ( वेद और पुराण), it is believed that Maa Durga comes to earth during these 9 days because she is the consort of Lord Shiva.
 Goddess Durga was born on earth at the palace of King Himalaya, her mother’s name was Mainavati.
-It is believed that during Navratri devi comes to Mount Kailash, that is, from her in-laws’ house to her parent’s house (earth).
-In many states of India such as Bihar, Uttar Pradesh, Himachal Pradesh, Bengal she is worshiped like a daughter and hence Goddess Gauri is worshiped along with her son, Lord Ganesha and Lord Kartikey.
+It is believed that during Navratri Devi comes to Mount Kailash, that is, from her in-laws’ house to her parent’s house (earth).
+In many states of India such as Bihar, Uttar Pradesh, Himachal Pradesh, and Bengal she is worshiped like a daughter and hence Goddess Gauri is worshiped along with her son, Lord Ganesha and Lord Kartikey.
 In Bengal, she is worshipped mainly accompanied by Goddess Saraswati & Goddess Lakshmi.

 To Read The Blog in Hindi, Click The Button

 According to religious belief, the second story is that when the tyranny of a demon named Mahishasur started increasing on the earth, Maa Parvati assumed her fierce form which was named Goddess Durga.
-In totality Goddess Durga has 108 names as per the Ved and Puran.
-To kill Mahishasura, Goddess Durga riding on a lion wore different weapons in her hands after which she killed the demon, hence Durga Puja is considered a symbol of power womanhood.
+In totality, Goddess Durga has 108 names as per the Ved and Puran.
+To kill Mahishasura, Goddess Durga riding on a lion wore different weapons in her hands after which she killed the demon, hence Durga Puja is considered a symbol of power and womanhood.

 When atrocities on women increase then the woman who is the mother, whose importance is an example in the whole world, then by taking the form of Durga, the same woman also possesses the ability to put an end to that evil person, that is why Durga Puja is like worshipping the power of womanhood.
 In the Ved and Puran it is said that “यत्र नार्यस्तु पूज्यन्ते रमन्ते तत्र देवताः” means that where women are worshipped, the deities are believed to reside.